nginx/unit-docs/source/configuration.rst

    uploading file-based data to avoid data corruption.

-Internally, Unit stores the uploaded certificate bundles along with other configuration data in its :file:`state` subdirectory; Unit's control API maps them to a separate configuration section, aptly named :samp:`certificates`:
+Internally, Unit stores the uploaded certificate bundles along with other configuration data in its :file:`state` subdirectory; the control API exposes some of their properties as :samp:`GET`-table JSON via :samp:`/certificates`:

 .. code-block:: json